Teaching Sites - Garden Route Training Complex

 Local academic programme

 In the Regional Hospital registrars are mentored and supervised by consultants in the relevant department.
+This is now only occasionally necessary, as almost all training happens in the local sub-district.
 In the District Hospital registrars are mentored and supervised by the Family Physician.
 The registrar keeps a learning portfolio, with learning plans, reports on rotations, case-based discussions, direct observations of procedural skills and consultations, and receives feedback from skills demonstrated on a daily basis as the need arises.
 Registrars are expected to have weekly formal meetings (learning conversations) with their supervisors to establish their learning agenda, monitor progress, present patients and reflect on their communication skills.
-The group of 7 registrars meet 1-2 monthly, with some of the family physicians and the complex coordinator, to discuss health topics.
+The group of 6 registrars meet 3-4 monthly, with some of the family physicians and the complex coordinator, to discuss health topics.
 There are well established and resourced learning centres at Knysna, Mossel Bay and Oudtshoorn district hospitals.
-The registrars are expected to conduct a research project, relevant to the local district health plan, and publish this as a scientific paper.
-Please ensure that you are familiar with the district health plan.
-There is also a Divisional list of research topics available.
+See the Ideal Family Medicine Training Complex document signed off by the Chief Director for Rural Health, Dr Crous, of 2018.

-Eden District office
+Garden Route District office

 The electronic portfolio of learning in postgraduate workplace-based training and assessment: